bloomberg/amqpprox/docs/config.md

 #### LIMIT DISABLE CONN_RATE VHOST vhostName numberOfConnections

 Remove specific connection rate limit (allowed average number of connections per second) for the specified vhost.
 The default limit will be applied to the specified vhost, if the default limit is already configured.

+#### LIMIT DISABLE DATA_RATE_ALARM DEFAULT numberOfConnections

+Remove default data rate limit (allowed max bytes per second) in alarm only mode for all the vhosts.

+#### LIMIT DISABLE DATA_RATE VHOST vhostName numberOfConnections

+Remove specific data rate limit (allowed max bytes per second) for the specified vhost.
+The default data limit will be applied to the specified vhost, if the default data limit is already configured.

 #### LIMIT PRINT [vhostName]